 December 12, 2012 Some of these novels will touch your heart; others will challenge your mind.
 One will make you laugh — a few might make you cry.
 But all of these books recommended by NPR's Lynn Neary will give you and your friends plenty to talk about.

-June 17, 2012 Lynn Neary talks to three critics about the books you absolutely shouldn't miss this summer.
-Critic Laura Miller of Salon.com, says it's a particularly rich literary summer because in election years, publishers release their juiciest books before the fall.
+June 17, 2012 Lynn Neary talks to three critics about books you shouldn't miss.
+One critic says it's a particularly rich literary summer because in election years, publishers release the juiciest books before fall.